Home Machine Tool Archive Lathes for Sale Millers & Grinders for Sale

 No. 2A Universal miller - with spiral-milling attachment on the table.

-An important feature of many Garvin millers was the provision of a wide range of table feeds.
-The feeds could be driven from either the miller's main spindle, or from the belt-drive countershaft unit; each could be clutched into and out of engagement, and the selected speed changed, by a selection of lever controls.
+An important feature of the Garvin millers was the provision of a wide range of table feeds.
+The feeds could be selected from either a drive taken from the miller spindle, or from the belt-drive countershaft with each being clutched into engagement by a selection of levers.

-When the selected method of drive had been engaged a second lever (A) could be used to select - via two gears on the outside of the gearbox - a fast or slow feeds rate.
-Inside the gearbox were two cones, each of five hardened gears, running in an oil bath.
-One cone of gears was loose on the shaft and by means of a lever (C) a tool-steel spring key could be made to engage with a keyway - without waiting for keyways to come into line - and drive a pair of gears.
+With one of the drives selected a second lever (A) was used to engage one of two gears on the outside of a gearbox attached to the shaft.
+Inside the gearbox were two cones, each of five hardened gears running in an oil bath.
+One cone of gears was loose on the shaft and by means of a lever (C) a tool-steel spring key could be made to engage with a keyway - without waiting for keyways to come into line - and drive the pair of gears.
+Five changes of speed were available within the box, doubled by the two external gears to ten.
+With the belt drive engaged instead of the chain, a further ten speeds were provided, giving 20 in all.

 Garvin Milling Machines